 - After an oral test has been taken, the examiner determines the result immediately, and gives the student a written notification. - 2.
 The examiner determines the updated result of an examination as a consequence of a new outcome for a written test as soon as possible, and no later than four weeks after the day on which the test was conducted.
+In deviation from the foregoing, the thesis proposal and the thesis report must be assessed within two weeks after submission.
 In the event of force majeure, the Examination Board can permit derogation from this deadline. - 3.
 The Department for Exam Administration RSM checks compliance with the deadline mentioned in the previous paragraph, and in the event that it is likely to be exceeded, reports this in good time to the chairman of the Examination Board. - 4.
-With regard to a test that is to be taken in a manner other than orally or in writing, the Examination Board decides in advance in what way and within what period the student will be given a written notification of the examination result involved. - 5.
-The examiner immediately reports updated examination result to the Department for Exam Administration RSM, which then informs the student of this in writing. - 6.
+With regard to a test that is to be taken in a manner other than orally or in writing, the Examination Board decides in advance in what way and within what period the student will be given a written notification of the examination result involved. - The examiner immediately reports updated examination result to the Department for Exam Administration RSM, which then informs the student of this in writing. - 6.
 The Department for Exam Administration RSM is responsible for recording the results of examinations.
 This Office also records what certificates have been presented to a student.
 No information about recorded data, with the exception of data about the certificates awarded, is given to anyone other than the student, the Examination Board, the directors of the study programme, the Board of the Erasmus University, the student advisor, the student counsellor and the Examination Appeals Board (CBE).
 The Examination Board may decide on derogation from the provisions set out in the last sentence under the consent of the student involved. - 7.
 The involvement of the Department for Exam Administration RSM as referred to in the previous paragraphs is without prejudice to the provisions in this matter as determined by the Board of the Erasmus University. - 8.
 The written certificate concerning the result of an examination contains information about the way in which the student can lodge an appeal with the Examination Appeals Board (CBE).